garethflowers/psl/docs/index.md

 ### 1.1.1 What is Percolation Theory?

 > Percolation theory was developed to mathematically deal with disordered media.
+>
-> (Bentz, D.P. and Garboczi, E.J., 1991)
+> _Bentz, D.P. and Garboczi, E.J., 1991_

 The theory of percolation has been used by mathematicians to look at the connectivity features of a disordered material.
-The start of the theory is usually associated with Broadbent and Hammersley s 1957 publication that introduced the mathematical aspects of using geometrical and probabilistic concepts <cite>(Stauffer and Aharony, 1994)</cite>.
+The start of the theory is usually associated with Broadbent and Hammersley s 1957 publication that introduced the mathematical aspects of using geometrical and probabilistic concepts _(Stauffer and Aharony, 1994)_.
 To describe percolation theory it is often best to present an example that illuminates the most important features, from which one can identify with the insights gained obtaining a more formal definition Consider a large array of squares, known by physicists as a square lattice, which most can physically identify with a large sheet of graph paper.
 On this grid a random fraction of squares can be filled with a dot, the remainder of which remain empty.

 ![figure1](assets/figure-1.png)